 One of the new mixed-use developments, Hassalo on Eighth, includes three LEED-certified buildings housing 657 apartments and adds to delegates’ dining options with popular local restaurants GardenBar, Café Yumm! and Little Big Burger, as well as Green Zebra Grocery (a modern market offering local produce, Northwest beer and wine and an organic deli and salad bar).
 The complex also has an Orangetheory Fitness on-site and 50,000 square feet of retail space, which is still filling out.

-Half a mile (0.8 km) from the Oregon Convention Center (OCC), Lloyd Center, Oregon’s largest shopping mall, is nearing completion of a $50 million, two-year remodel.
-Improved pedestrian access and eight to 10 new full-service restaurants are just a few of the additions that will complement the growing neighborhood.
+Half a mile (0.8 km) from the Oregon Convention Center (OCC), Lloyd Center, Oregon’s largest shopping mall, is nearing completion of a $50 million, multi-year remodel.
+Improved pedestrian access, a new 16-theater cinema, live music venue and local dining options are among the additions that will complement the growing neighborhood.
 Since 2018, the Lloyd Local initiative has brought an array of Portland makers to the mall as pop-ups.

-The biggest hotel news in the Lloyd District is the forthcoming convention HQ hotel that’s being built across the street from the OCC.
-The 600-room Hyatt Regency hotel is scheduled to open in late 2019.
+The biggest hotel news in Lloyd is the convention HQ hotel that opened in December 2019 across the street from the OCC.

 Opened in May 2015, the Hotel Eastlund is a luxury boutique hotel across from the OCC.
 Featuring 168 rooms and suites, two executive boardrooms and flexible ballroom space, the Eastlund is topped by rooftop restaurant Altabira, which offers some of the best views in town.